 For example, use them in smaller elements in your layout together with the publisher area in plum.

 The ceremonial colours gold and silver are used for academic ceremonies and for other important occasions.
-The Communications and Public Relations Office must approve use of ceremonial colours.
+The Communications Coordination and Branding Unit at the Communications Office must approve use of ceremonial colours.